UCL/amr/README.md

 People live in a certain region, but they may visit other regions.
 Currently the regions are broadly aligned with continents but there could be flexibility over this.

-Currently the model considers 21 bacteria (the ones used in the Global Burden of Disease work on AMR) and 41 antibiotics (so 861 bacteria-drug combinations) but this can be expanded.
+Currently the model considers 30 bacteria (the ones used in the Global Burden of Disease work on AMR) and 42 antibiotics (so 30 x 42 bacteria-drug combinations) but this can be expanded.

 Other variables include whether the person is hospitalized, with consequences for the range of bacteria exposed to.